Mariana Bracetti: The first independence movement flag of Puerto Rico

 The Rojas brothers became the independence leaders in Lares and their code name was Centro Bravo (Bravo Center).
 Manuel Rojas, Bracetti's brother-in-law, was named Commander of the Liberation Army.
 Mathias Brugman was the independence leader in Mayagüez and his group went by the code name of Capa Prieto (Dark Cape).

-Bracetti's nickname was Brazo de Oro (Golden Arm) and she was appointed the leader of the "Lares's Revolutionary Council."
-Betances suggested that Bracetti knit the first flag (modeled on the Dominican Republic's flag) of the future "Republic of Puerto Rico."
-With the materials provided by Eduvigis Beauchamp Sterling, named Treasurer of the revolution by Betances, Bracetti designed and knitted the flag taking into consideration Betances's suggestions.
+Bracetti was appointed the leader of the "Lares's Revolutionary Council."
+She has been identified as Brazo de Oro (Golden Arm), as she was thought to have sewed the flag for the Grito de Lares (Cry of Lares) revolt and the independent "Republic of Puerto Rico."
+However, the flag was embroidered by fellow revolutionary Eduvigis Beauchamp Sterling, while Bracetti was in charge of the encrypted communications used for the planning and execution of the revolt.

+Beauchamp designed and knitted the flag taking into consideration Betances's suggestions.
 The flag was divided in the middle by a white Latin cross, the two lower corners are red and the two upper corners are blue.
 A white star was placed in the upper left blue corner.
 According to Puerto Rican poet Luis Lloréns Torres the white cross on the Revolutionary Flag of Lares stands for the yearning for homeland redemption; the red squares, the blood poured by the heroes of the rebellion and the white star in the blue solitude square, stands for liberty and freedom.

 El Grito de Lares

 On the morning of September 23, 1868, an Army of about 800 men met in the El Triunfo plantation and Manuel Rojas proceeded to take the town of Lares, which initiated the revolution known as El Grito de Lares.
 Once the town was taken, Bracetti's flag was placed on the High Altar of the Parroquial Church.
 The revolutionists declared Puerto Rico a republic, swore in Francisco Ramírez Medina as its first president and celebrated a speedy mass.

 The rebel forces then departed to take over the next town, San Sebastián del Pepino.
 The Spanish militia, however, surprised the group with strong resistance, causing great confusion among the armed rebels who, led by Manuel Rojas, retreated back to Lares.
 Upon an order from the governor, Julián Pavía, the Spanish militia soon rounded up the rebels.
 All of the survivors, including Bracetti, were imprisoned in Arecibo and the insurrection was quickly brought to an end.
-The original Lares flag was taken by a Spanish army officer as a war prize and many years later returned to the Puerto Rican people.
-It is now exhibited in the University of Puerto Rico's Museum.
+The original Lares flag was taken by a Spanish army officer as a war prize.
+It is now exhibited in the Museum of the Army in Toledo, Spain.
 Eighty of the prisoners died in jail, Bracetti however, lived and was released on January 20, 1869, when the new Spanish Republican government granted them general amnesty.
 Mariana Bracetti died in the municipality of Añasco, Puerto Rico in 1903 and was buried in the Plaza of Añasco.
 There is a monument honoring her on the spot where she is buried.